Graphic Design for 14 - 17 Year Olds

 Who Should Attend

-This course is aimed at anyone aged 14 - 17 years with an interest in art and design, keen to explore the possibilities of working in graphics.
-Whether you considering pursuing further education in art or are just looking for a fun holiday experience!
+This course is aimed at anyone aged 14 - 17 years with an interest in art and design, keen to explore the possibilities of working as a graphic designer.
+Students may wish to progress onto Digital Design Short Course for Teenagers.

 View PDF to explore progression: Graphic Design: Your Journey [954kb]